Need a schedule of condition? Get a fee proposal the same working day.

 Photographic Schedule of Condition

-If you need a photographic schedule prepared rather than explained, go to the schedule of condition service page.
-For London instructions, see schedule of condition London.
+If you need a photographic schedule prepared rather than explained, go to the schedule of condition service.
+For a broader explanation of when a schedule of condition is used, see the guide on what a schedule of condition is.

 - Dated photographs tied to specific locations and building elements.